ianphil/ContainerCamp/labfour/deploy-docker-swarm.md

 ```
 cat ~/.ssh/acs_rsa.pub
 ```
+> Alternatively, if you are comfortable, you can use your local SSH program (such as Bitvise or Putty) to generate the SSH keys.
+Just adapt the instructions as necessary.

-2. Now we're going to create the swarm mode cluster by launching the following templte in the Azure portal:  (I recommend you right-click on the link and say 'open in new window' so you can easily come back here):
+2. Now we're going to create the swarm mode cluster by launching the following templte in the Azure portal:  (I recommend you right-click on the link and say 'open in new window' so you can easily come back here):<br>
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fazure%2Fazure-quickstart-templates%2Fmaster%2F101-acsengine-swarmmode%2Fazuredeploy.json" target="_blank">     <img src="http://azuredeploy.net/deploybutton.png"/> </a>

     Fill in the following: